bekmeh/shopping-list/README.md

 If I had more than 6 hours to improve the stories I worked on, I would have:

 - added unit tests using [Jest](https://jestjs.io/)
-- error handling
+- added error handling
-- split `List.js` into multiple components e.g. `NewItemForm.js`
+- split `List.js` into multiple components e.g. `ListItem.js`
 - added a price total column underneath the tasks
 - moved checked-off tasks to the bottom of the list
-- button CSS more user-friendly
+- made button CSS more user-friendly
+- added currency format to prices
+- improved drag UI

 ### Spring Boot App